Responsive image

 The Jury

-• Adelina Oprean — Violin professor at the Music Academy Basel
+• Adelina Oprean — Violin Professor at the Music Academy Basel

-• Philippe Graffin — Concert Violinist, professor at the Conservatoire Supérieur de Paris and Koninklijk Conservatorium Brussel
+• Philippe Graffin — Concert Violinist, Professor at the Conservatoire Supérieur de Paris and Koninklijk Conservatorium Brussel

-The 2024 edition will take place in collaboration with:
+The 2026 edition will take place in collaboration with:

 Gstaad Menuhin Festival & Academy